 - Wisdom teeth eruption (preadolescence and adolescence)

 Impacted food can usually be removed with a finger or a toothbrush, but any other issues should be addressed by a trusted dentist.
-If you’re looking for an emergency dentist in Greenville, SC, make sure to contact our dental clinic as soon as possible.
+If you’re looking for an emergency dentist in Greenville, SC, make sure to contact our office as soon as possible.

 Dental avulsion, or a knocked-out tooth, is another common dental emergency.
 The course of action that your dentist will take depends on whether the tooth in question is a deciduous (baby) tooth or a permanent tooth.